SanjeethTharmarajah/finwise/README.md

 Users can also edit or delete expenses data or modify budgets data anytime of the month.

+Stores user login info in Express Sessions for login authencation.

 ## Installtion

 npm init -y